 Thanks Michele, I've been working on it for months.
 The video version is coming this week.
 I wanted to wait until the week the fresh chestnuts hit the shelves to share it.

 On the bread, there's some good gluten free flours available on the market now.
-I just got a bag of Antimo Caputo that's GF, but's supposedly able make regular breads and doughs, really spendy.
+I just got a bag of Antimo Caputo that's GF, but's supposedly able make regular breads and doughs.
+It's really spendy.
 If I was going to add chestnut flour to a bread made with a GF bread flour mix that can be substituted in sourdough recipes, I'd start with the same ratio (no more than 30%) of the chestnut flour to GF flour.
 Also a company in the Twin Cities makes the best sourdough GF bread I've had, and they ship.
 They seemed protective of their baking process with me, but you can learn a few things from just inspecting a loaf, and it's really good.

 Carla Beaudet